marcomaggi/mmck-template/README.md

 ``Revised^5 Report on Scheme''.

 The  library targets  POSIX systems.
-To  run the  tests: this  package depends upon the package MMUX CHICKEN Checks.
+To  run the  tests: this  package depends upon the package MMCK Checks.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux  systems and OS X systems.
 The  package relies on